Interference-Aware Opportunistic Random Access in Dense IoT Networks: Introduction

 \subsection{Organization and Notations}

 Section \ref{sec_model} presents system and channel models.
 Section \ref{sec_method} describes the proposed IA-ORA protocol.
-Section \ref{sec_analysis} shows how to asymptotically achieve the optimal aggregate throughput scaling and the corresponding user scaling law.
+Section \ref{sec_analysis} shows how to derive the optimal aggregate throughput scaling and the corresponding user scaling law.
 Section \ref{sec_result} provides numerical results to validate our analysis.
+Section \ref{sec_CSMA/CA} presents an extension of our ORA protocol to CSMA/CA random access.
 Section \ref{sec_conclusion} summarizes the paper with some concluding remarks.

 Throughout the paper, $\mathbb{C}$ denotes the field of complex numbers.
 We use the following asymptotic notation: $g(x) = \Omega(f(x))$ means that there exist constants $C$ and $c$ such that $g(x) \leq Cf(x)$ for all $x>c$.
 Table I summarizes the notations used in this paper.
 These notations will be formally defined in the following sections when we introduce our system model and technical details.